pgElephant/pgraft/docs/user-guide/configuration.md

-# Configuration (pgElephant Suite)
+# Configuration

-This page describes all available configuration parameters for **pgraft**, part of the unified [pgElephant](https://pgelephant.com) high-availability suite.
-All configuration and monitoring is unified with the rest of the suite.
+This page describes all available configuration parameters for **pgraft**.

 ## PostgreSQL Configuration